RippleOSI/ReactAdmin-NodeRed-Redis-v1/README.md

 $ npm start
 ```

-After this application is available at your local machine by the link http://localhost:3000, but your application can't work because server side is absent yet.
+After this application is available at your local machine by the link http://[localhost]:3000, but your application can't work because server side hasn't been installed yet.

 You should install Node-Red at your local machine:
 ```